 Tenant Rights and Responsibilities

-Including tenant rights and responsibilities in your rental agreement will help clarify the tenant's obligations, including paying rent on time and maintaining your property well.
-Establishing these tenant responsibilities from the beginning will help prevent misunderstandings between the tenant and the landlord in the future.
+Including tenant rights and responsibilities in your rental agreement will help clarify the tenant's obligations, including paying the monthly rent on time and maintaining your property well.
+Establishing these tenant responsibilities from the beginning will help prevent misunderstandings between the tenant and the property owner in the future.

 Adding tenant rights and responsibilities to a solid lease agreement is essential because it sets the tenant's expectations, ensures legal compliance, clarifies obligations, and protects the tenant's interests.